Nilsu11/OmniClock/README.md

 # OmniROMs OmniClock
-look at their gerrit for contributers gradle stuff is from me
+look at their gerrit for contributers gradle and notification stuff is from me